kakaroto/Beyond20/docs/known_issues.md

+* Action buttons on monster pages have lost their red themed skin (fixed in dev version)
 * In Chrome, setting a custom dice formula and dismissing the popup without pressing Enter or focusing on another element does not save the dice formula
   * I don't know if it's fixable, for now, just press Enter after setting the custom dice formula
 * Does not work if the chat window is popped out